sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-ultrafeeder-container.md

 It also provides a website with a map based on tar1090, station statistics (graphs1090), mlat-client, and an mlat-hub to aggregate MLAT results.

-In your favorite text editor, create a file named `docker-compose.yml` in your application directory (`/opt/adsb`) if you've been following along verbatim.
+In your favorite text editor, create a file named `docker-compose.yml` in your application directory (`/opt/adsb` if you've been following along verbatim).

 ```shell
 nano docker-compose.yml